Fillings and Total Health Dentistry

 Our patients will learn that mercury does leak into their mouths from the fillings, but it’s important not to rush to conclusions when considering to remove mercury fillings.

-Prior to removal of mercury fillings, consultation with Sante Family Dental is necessary.
+Prior to removal of mercury fillings, consult with Sante Family Dental…

-Once a patient has any mercury amalgams removed, they can replace them.
-During an informed decision consultation, the dentist and patient can figure out what the best replacement option is for a the patient.
+Once a patient has any mercury amalgams removed, they can be replaced with white, gold or porcelain fillings.
+With a professional consultation, the dentist and patient can figure out what the best replacement option is for the patient.

 - Replacing fillings with BPA-free plastic fillings, porcelain or gold.